Lee, James Daniel

 Tuesday - Thursday, 1:00 - 2:00 PM

-My research and teaching includes social psychology, deviant behavior and criminology, gender, science and technology education, childhood and adolescence, and research methods and statistics.
+My research and teaching areas include social psychology, deviant behavior and criminology, education, childhood and adolescence, applied sociology, and research methods and statistics.

 Lee, James Daniel, Claudio G. Vera Sanchez, and Yoko Baba.
 2013.
 “Sunday Friends: The Working Alternative to Charity.”
 Journal of Applied Social Science.
 7(2):148-187.